 - Select what you want to change.

-You can select multiple individual items, including Tables, Pages and Folders.
-Whatever you select will select applicable outputs within those items. - Make the change in the object inspector
+You can select multiple individual items, including Tables, Pages, and Folders.
+Whatever you select will select applicable outputs within those items. - Make the change in the Properties

 to apply to relevant items.